dariaomelkina/MacOS_drivers_instruction/README.md

 * templates
 * RTTI (runtime type information)

 I did not find information on same matters for the DriverKit, but we should consider that it was created on the basis of I/O Kit, so it might have the same restrictions (at least a part of them).
 On the other hand, dexts run in user space, so they might not have the same restrictions.
-In the video-presentation [4] it was said, that DriverKit allows dynamic memory allocation (which kernel extentions do not), so there is no such limit for it.
+In the video-presentation [4] it was said, that DriverKit allows dynamic memory allocation (which kernel extensions do not), so there is no such limit for it.
 It still discusses some restrictions on dexts.
 For example, dexts must run in a tailored runtime, which isolates them from the rest of the system.

 Other limits, which were discussed previosly, are API limits: there is no direct access to file system, networking and IPC.

 On a further note, the default language for the DriverKit API is C++17.

 ### Entitlements:
-Entitlements are required as one of the security measures, they declare capabilities of extentions.
+Entitlements are required as one of the security measures, they declare capabilities of extensions.

 In order for driver to interact with devices and services, You are required to request the entitlement for DriverKit development from Apple.